anil-ai2/devops-cloud/ansible/ansible-workshop2.md

 [ ! -d .ssh ] && mkdir ~/.ssh                       # create directory .ssh if it does not exist

-ssh-keyscan 20.20.20.20 >> ~/.ssh/known_hosts       # repeat this process for all the inventory files
-ssh-keygen -t rsa
-ssh-copy-id ztrixadm@20.20.20.20                    # provide the password "ztrix123"
+ssh-keyscan 20.20.20.20 >> ~/.ssh/known_hosts       # repeat this process for all the inventory files.
+Replace the IP with correct one ssh-keygen -t rsa ssh-copy-id ztrixadm@20.20.20.20                    # provide the password "ztrix123"